spooky063/dotfiles/README.md

 # Dotfile

 > [!IMPORTANT]
-> Remember to save your $HOME/.ssh and put them back.
+> Remember to save your `$HOME/.ssh` folder and put them back.

 Repository for managing the different packages to install.
 Use the make commands for a more proper management.

 ```bash